codetoys/ctGateway/README.md

 The data is saved instantly to ensure not lost data when power lost.<br>
 The data sequence number and confirmation mechanism ensure that there is no data loss from the gateway to the platform.<br>
 The storage capacity of the network is different depending on the amount of data, and the gateway supports data compression.<br>
+This program has been tested in harsh production environments in large quantities，<br>
+Performance, stability, reliability, and environmental adaptability have all been verified.<br>

 网关程序以C++实现，使用utf-8字符集。<br>
 支持Modbus和透传，支持MQTT和MQTTS。<br>